luluzhou1/alinush.github.io/_posts/2015-09-14-How-to-give-a-presentation.md

    + How do you say something is complicated?
      - Personal stories.

-**Don't:**
+### Don't

  - Be nervous.
-Okay in the beginning, but shake it off.
+    + Okay in the beginning, but shake it off.
  - Stare down at the floor.
  - Keep your hand in your pocket(s).
-My personal preference, at least.
+(My personal preference, at least.)
+ - If presenting graphs, do not explain them in detail.
+Instead, just say "this looks very good as you can see."
+ - If you have four graphs in one slide, only refer to one of them.
+Be sure to ignore the others.